open-uem/openuem-docker/README.md

 OpenUEM can be run using Docker/Podman containers that are hosted on [Docker Hub](https://hub.docker.com/u/openuem)

 > [!WARNING]
-> For deployments carried out before November 15, 2025, breaking changes are introduced.
+> For deployments carried out before December 22, 2025, breaking changes are introduced.
 Please see the note later in this document.

 You can use [docker compose](https://docs.docker.com/compose/) or [podman compose](https://github.com/containers/podman-compose) to install and run all OpenUEM components on a single machine following these steps: